Hawaii: Petroleum detected in tap water near Pearl Harbor

 The department said all complaints have come from people using the Navy’s water system, and not from anyone who gets their water from Honolulu’s municipal water utility.
 Both the Navy and the utility have wells that draw on the Moanalua-Waimalu aquifer which is located 100 feet (30 meters) underneath the Navy’s fuel storage tanks at Red Hill.

-The Navy on Sunday shut down a Red Hill well that draws water from the aquifer out of an “abundance of caution,” a spokesperson told the Honolulu Star-Advertiser.
+The Navy on Sunday shut down a Red Hill well that draws water from the aquifer out of an “abundance of caution,” a spokesperson said.

 The department has advised all those using the Navy’s water not to drink their tap water.
 It’s recommending that those who can smell fuel in their water not to use it for bathing, washing dishes or laundry.
 The system provides water to about 93,000 people living in and near Pearl Harbor.

-The Navy and the state Department of Health are both investigating where the contamination is coming from.
+The Navy and the state Department of Health are both investigating where the contamination is coming from, though the Navy said it has not detected any fuel in the water.
 The elementary school gets its water from the Navy’s water system.

+Dr. Diana Felton, Hawaii’s state toxicologist, said people who ingest petroleum may experience nausea, vomiting and diarrhea as well as dizziness and headaches.
+Skin exposure may lead to itching and rashes.
+People who stop drinking effected water should start to feel better in a few hours, she said.

+Felton said she won’t know whether anyone would be expected to suffer any long-term effects of drinking the water until she learns what type of petroleum was involved, but at this point she believes it’s unlikely.

 Last week, the Navy said a water and fuel mixture leaked from a fire suppression system drain line into a lower tunnel in the Red Hill fuel tank farm.
 The Navy said no fuel leaked into the environment in that episode.